-- ✓ Does the CTP address how the state will achieve statewide GHG emissions reductions to 1990 levels by 2020, and 80 percent below 1990 levels by 2050, taking into consideration the use of alternative fuels, new vehicle technology, tailpipe emissions reductions, and expansion of public transit, commuter rail, intercity rail, bicycling, and walking? - ✓ Does the CTP identify the statewide, integrated multimodal transportation system needed to achieve the maximum feasible GHG emission reductions?
+- Does the CTP address how the state will achieve statewide GHG emissions reductions to 40 percent below 1990 levels by 2030, and demonstrate consistency with, and support in the attainment of, all state ambient air quality standards, taking into consideration the use of alternative fuels, new vehicle technology, tailpipe emissions reductions, ride sharing, vehicle pooling, and expansion of public transit, commuter rail, intercity rail, bicycling, and walking? - ✓ Does the CTP identify the statewide, integrated multimodal transportation system needed to achieve the maximum feasible GHG emission reductions?